Liposuction Pain and Recovery

 After liposuction, you will likely experience bruising, swelling, soreness, and numbness, which will be uncomfortable and sometimes painful.

 As the effects of anesthesia continue to wear off, you will experience more discomfort, but your board-certified surgeon will prescribe suitable painkillers.
 You will also be advised to wear a compression garment to minimize swelling and bruising and quicken the healing process.
+Dr. Mendieta strongly suggests that his patients consider adding Exparel to their surgical procedure.
+This will be an added cost.
+However, it will reduce the pain during and after surgery up to 80%.
+An exparel injection must be administered during the surgical procedure.

 One way to manage your liposuction recovery pain is to take the pain medication prescribed by your doctor and wear the compression garment for as long as you are advised to.
 Secondly, minimize physical activity and relax as much as possible for the first week or longer, depending on your needs.